GSA/notifications-api/terraform/README.md

 ## Initial setup

 These instructions were used for deploying the project for the first time, years ago.
-We should not have to perfrom these steps again.
+We should not have to perform these steps again.
 They are provided here for reference.

-1. Manually run the bootstrap module following instructions under `Terraform State Credentials`
+1. Manually run the bootstrap module following instructions under [Terraform State Credentials](#terraform-state-credentials)
 1. Setup CI/CD Pipeline to run Terraform
     1. Copy bootstrap credentials to your CI/CD secrets using the instructions in the base README
-    1. Create a cloud.gov SpaceDeployer by following the instructions under `SpaceDeployers`
+    1. Create a cloud.gov SpaceDeployer by following the instructions under [SpaceDeployers](#spacedeployers)
     1. Copy SpaceDeployer credentials to your CI/CD secrets using the instructions in the base README
 1. Manually Running Terraform
-    1. Follow instructions under `Set up a new environment` to create your infrastructure
+    1. Follow instructions under [Set up a new environment manually](#set-up-a-new-environment-manually) to create your infrastructure

-## Terraform State Credentials
+## Terraform state credentials

 The bootstrap module is used to create an s3 bucket for later terraform runs to store their state in.